RyanRizzoGithub/xTank/README.md

 The game can be played with 1-4 players

-There are 4 different maps......
+There are 4 different maps...
 - Cross: the barriers create a cross shape
 - Tunnel: the barriers create a hollow cross shape
 - Maze: the barriers create 4 T-junctions, one in each corner of the map
 - Default: there are no barriers

-There are four different armor amounts to choose from......
+There are four different armor amounts to choose from...
 - None
 - Low
 - Medium
 - High

-There three different types of weapons/ammo the user can choose from......
+There three different types of weapons/ammo the user can choose from...
 - Default: basic single bullet
 - Shotgun: spread and 3 bullets come out
 - Cannon: shoots a large bullet